xabbu42/Bachelorarbeit/essay.md

 > used directly to offer an analysis of causation -- most simply, by
 > proposing that one event is causally dependent on another just in
 > case there is an explanation of the former that includes a
-> description of the latter.
-Alternatively, it might be suggested that
+> description of the latter. \cite[S.420]{kitcher1989}
-> the primitive concepts employed in providing an analysis of
-> explanation are just those that should figure in an adequate account
-> of causation. \cite[S.420]{kitcher1989}

-In meiner Bachelorarbeit werde ich untersuchen, wie eine Regularitätstheorie der Kausalität nach dem ersten, direkten Ansatz aussehen muss.
-Es ist wichtig, die folgenden zwei Fragen zu unterscheiden, die sich direkt an dieses Programm stellen:
+In meiner Bachelorarbeit werde ich untersuchen, wie eine Regularitätstheorie der Kausalität nach diesem direkten Ansatz aussehen muss.
+Es ist wichtig, die folgenden zwei Fragen zu unterscheiden, die sich direkt an dieses Vorhaben stellen:

 1. Wird in einer kausalen Welt die kausale Struktur tatsächlich durch die am besten vereinheitlichte Theorie erfasst?